YriiHvozdetskiy/vite_wp/vite/README.md

 ## Available Scripts

-In the project directory, you can run: | У директорії проекту ви можете запустити:
+In the project directory, you can run:
 ### `pnpm dev`

 Runs the app in the development mode.